MMI in Dominican Republic

 The average August temperature ranges from a high of 26°C (79°F) to a low of 19°C (66°F)

 Sabana Grande de Boya

-This is one of the most areas of need in the Country.
-It’s inhabited predominantly by Haitians, who are ex sugar cane workers.
-They are now elderly, unemployed, and lack of health insurance.
+This is one of the areas of highest need in the country.
+It is inhabited predominantly by Haitians, who are most often ex-sugar cane workers.
+These people are commonly elderly, unemployed, and lack health insurance.

-People live from agriculture, a day salary is approximately 15 – 20 dollars a day (average), many of them move from Country side to the cities for a “better” job, usually in public transportation (small motorcycles), however there is no health insurance.
-It’s a dry area with not many jobs and many individuals in need.
-In Sabana rural areas, there are elderly and children, no young people to work and help with the ones that remain.
+Many people's livelihood in is agriculture, and a days salary is approximately 15 – 20 dollars on average.
+Many people move from the countryside to the city for better job opportunities, usually in public transportation of small motorcycles.
+Most people do not have health insurance.
+In Sabana rural areas, there are many elderly people and children, but not many young adults to work and help with the ones that remain.

-* Project Description: The team will work in the local hospital which belongs to the Social Security System.
-It is a small building, in poor condition.
+* Project Description: The team will work in the local hospital belonging to the Social Security System.
+It is a small building in relatively poor condition.
 The hospital has one OR, approximately 20 beds, and no running water.
-The hospital has no generator, so it depends on the local electricity that’s very unpredictable.
-The hospital is in need of equipment, and it has other equipment just sitting there either in need of repair, or just unused because no one is trained on how to operate it.
-At the clinic site we provide normal medical consults, dentistry, IHE and optometry plus spread the Gospel.
-In the local Hospital we provide the surgical services according to the different volunteer’s specialty (General surgeries, OB GYN, reconstructive plastic surgeries, orthopedic, etc).
+The hospital does not have a generator, so it depends on the local electricity which is very unpredictable.
+The hospital is in need of good, working equipment as it has equipment either in need of repair or unused due to a lack of operation training.
+At the clinic site, teams provide normal medical consults, dentistry, integrated health education, and optometry.
+In the local Hospital, teams provide the surgical services according to the different volunteer’s specialty (General surgeries, OB GYN, reconstructive plastic surgeries, orthopedic, and so on).

 291m (954 ft)